freeipa/freeipa/doc/designs/rbcd.md

 Kerberos principal KDC object, destructor for the Kerberos principal is extended to free the associated memory.

+Finally, KDB driver follows requirements for [MS-SFU 3.2.5.1.2](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-sfu/ad98268b-f75b-42c3-b09b-959282770642) and adds SIDs `S-1-18-1` or `S-1-18-2` to the MS-PAC structure's `extraSids` field depending on how identity was verified:

+* for non-S4U2Self operation initial PAC structure population includes a SID `S-1-18-1`, as a `AUTHENTICATION_AUTHORITY_ASSERTED_IDENTITY`,

+* for S4U operation, instead, a SID `S-1-18-2` is added, as a `SERVICE_ASSERTED_IDENTITY`.

 ### Test Plan

 General constrained delegation is already used by the IPA management framework